jshou/seattlexiangqi/source/blog/2014-05-26-xiangqi-notation.html.markdown

 Occasionally, there will be two pieces of the same type on the same file, like the two cannons in the above diagram.
-In these cases, the piece further from the player is deonted "fc" for "forward cannon", and the piece closer to the player is "bc" for "back cannon".
-So the highlighted cannon on the board is "fc", since it is further from the black player's perspective, and the unhighlighted black cannon is "bc".
-Conversely, the highlighted horse is "fh", since it is further from red's perspective, and the unhighlighted horse is "bn".
+In these cases, the piece further from the player is denoted "c+", and the piece closer to the player is "c-" for "back cannon".
+So the highlighted cannon on the board is "c+", since it is further from the black player's perspective, and the unhighlighted black cannon is "c-".
+Conversely, the highlighted horse is "h+", since it is further from red's perspective, and the unhighlighted horse is "h-".

 ## Moving the piece